SmokedSalmon25/Placement-2025-Questions/Edelweiss.md

 - Some integer overflow bug while multiplying, needed to find bug
 - Given code, needed to find why slow.
 One was that while iterating they used auto, and second was even though operations were read only, they did auto and not auto&
 - Some class inheritance with overriding init functions

+# Interview

+## Questions

+- What day was 9/11

+- 3 die of 10 sides, 0, 1, 2, …, 9, probability that the sum is divisible by 10

+- Some order book based question, everything was explained, very intuition based

+- What is R^2?
+Can it be negative?

+- Positive skew, is mean > median

+- Something about half life

+- Biased coin, 0.6 head, 0.4 tail, if head you get double the amount you bet, if tail you lose the bet amount, how much should you bet?

+- N × n square, fill with 0 and 1, how should you fill so that row and column sum is even.
+If n × m, what is the constraints on n and m

+- 9 integer points in a 3D plane, all 9C2 line segments are drawn, prove at least one line segment contains a point with all integer values

+- 2 × n array, each array has a rabbit.
+Each rabbit can jump to adjacent box (NOT DIAGONAL).
+They jump such that after jump also each box has exactly one rabbit.
+They make one jump.
+How many next states can possibly occur.